Native API Reference

 To be able to use an API, you need to include a header in which API is defined.
 You can find required headers in API reference as illustrated below:

-Some of the Tizen Native APIs require features to prevent your application from being shown in the application list on Tizen Store.
+Some of the Tizen Native APIs require features to prevent your application from being shown in the application list on the official site for Tizen applications.
 If related Feature is included in API reference as shown below and your application uses that feature, then you need to declare the feature in the tizen-manifest.xml file.
 For more information, see Application Filtering.

 In the function documentation for each module, the functions are described using a unified structure, illustrated in the below example.